-Interest Income, Net-Interest income, net was \$0.6 million and \$0.7 million for the first quarter of 2007 and 2008, respectively.
+Interest Income, Net-Interest income, net was \$0.5 million and \$0.1 million for the second quarter of 2007 and 2008, respectively.
+Interest income, net was \$1.1 million and \$0.8 million for the first six months of 2007 and 2008, respectively.

-Income Tax Expense-Our effective tax rate for 2008 was 39.4%, as compared to 34.1% in 2007.
-The effective tax rate for the first quarter of 2007 is lower than 2008 due to a change in expected tax expense in certain jurisdictions.
+Income Tax Expense-Our year to date effective tax rate for 2008 was 38.9%, as compared to 38.0% in 2007.
+The effective tax rate for the second quarter of 2007 is lower than 2008 due to a change in expected tax expense in certain jurisdictions.
 One component of the increase in the effective tax rate for 2008 is primarily due to an increase in tax reserves.
 Adjustments to tax reserves are analyzed and adjusted quarterly as events occur to warrant such changes.
 Adjustments to tax reserves are a component of the effective tax rate.
-We currently estimate that our effective tax rate for 2008 will be between 38% and 40%.
+We currently estimate our effective tax rate for 2008 will be between 38% and 40%.